chungvle/polymer-compo/README.md

 ## Demo

 Our demo is called CityInfo.
-It uses web services like Flickr to show information, e.g. photos, about a city.
+It uses Flickr to show information, e.g. photos, about a city.
+It's been verified to work in Chrome.

 To run the demo, follow the steps below:
 1. install polyserve
    npm install -g polyserve
 2. down load and unzip the framework into a directory
 3. cd to the directory in #2, then run bower install
+4. edit flickr-service.html in the folder elements to add your flickr API key to the variable flickrKey
-4. next, run polyserve
+5. next, run polyserve
-5. finally, open a browser and type in the following url: http://localhost:8080/components/PolymerCompo/demo/
+6. finally, open a browser and type in the following url: http://localhost:8080/components/PolymerCompo/demo/

 ## What is PolymerCompo?